dgurudot/tg/terms.md

 2. Information provided by TradeGrub app and other modes of communication by TradeGrub is strictly for your personal consumption only.
 You MUST not share this with friends, family, colleagues in any form or a modification, subset and derivative of these notes.
 You cannot reference this information in any possible way except strictly for single person personal use.

 3. Copying, sharing, saving or transmitting this information in any form (digital or manual) to another individual is strictly prohibited.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service or any contact on the site through which the service is provided, without express written permission by us.

 4. You may not reproduce, retransmit, disseminate, sell, publish, broadcast, nor shall the Information be used in connection with creating, promoting, trading, marketing Investment Products without the express written consent of TradeGrub LLC or its Information Providers.
 You are only entitled to use the Information it contains for single person private, non-commercial use only.

 ## Copyright © 2021 TradeGrub LLC.
 All rights reserved.